No, we don’t accept tips.

 You see, the work we do at Soma is different than most places you’ve been to.
 We’re not going to slather you up with oil for an hour, and slide you out the door a little more greasy than when you got here.

 We’re going to focus on your posture, your trigger points, and your connective tissue.
 We’re going to stick our knuckles in your trapezius, break down the adhesions in your sacroiliac joint and iliotibial band, and use our elbows to strip your hamstrings and get those muscle fibers to line up again.

 (Sound intense?
 It can be.
 But we are certainly able to give you less pressure if that’s what you need.
 Just say the word!)

-Our philosophy of massage is that this is medicine.
-This is vital to your health and wellbeing.
-Countless studies have proven the health benefits time and time again: it boosts the immune system, lowers blood pressure, speeds recovery after surgery, improves focus, decreases the risk of heart disease, and in some cases is even more helpful for low back pain than NSAIDS and chiropractic.
-And besides that, the last time we checked, we’ve never heard of anyone ever tipping their physical therapist or chiropractor.
-If you’ve never tipped them, why in the world would you tip us?
-Though the modalities are different, the intention is much the same.
-This isn’t a fluff-and-buff.
-Like I said, this is medicine.
+Our philosophy of massage is that this is vital to your health and well-being.
+Countless studies have proven the health benefits time and time again: it boosts the immune system, lowers blood pressure, speeds recovery after surgery, improves focus, decreases the risk of heart disease, and in some cases is even more helpful for low back pain than NSAIDS and chiropractic care.

 So please, PLEASE — don’t feel guilty the next time you come to Soma and leave without adding tips for massages.
 It honestly is okay.
 And besides: the best tip you can give us is to tell your friends about Soma!
 Word of mouth advertising is the very best way any small business can grow!